Amadeus vs Sabre vs Galileo: Which GDS is Right for Your Travel Business?

 Galileo (Travelport) provides a flexible interface with Smartpoint, supporting both command-line and graphical modes.
 It is considered easy to learn, especially for agencies familiar with traditional GDS commands.

-Amaedus stands out for its extensive API suite, supporting XML, REST, and SOAP protocols.
+Amadeus stands out for its extensive API suite, supporting XML, REST, and SOAP protocols.
+Its strong NDC adoption makes it future-ready for modern airline retailing.
 It integrates seamlessly with OTAs, travel management companies, and custom travel tech solutions.
+For a practical walkthrough of integration, here’s our detailed post on how to integrate Amadeus API.

 Sabre offers robust APIs (including REST/ JSON) and developer tools, making it easy to connect with OTAs, mobile apps, and third-party platforms.
 Its NDC capabilities are industry-leading.

-Galileo is highly regarded for its open APIs and middleware, enabling smooth integration with OTAs and travel portals.
+Galileo is highly regarded for its open APIs and middleware support, enabling smooth integration with OTAs and travel portals.
 Its API documentation and support are strong points for developers.

 Customer Support and Training